Actipro/WPF-Controls/Documentation/topics/themes/architecture.md

 ## Theme Definition Grayscale Palette Options

-All grayscale (silver and gray shades) are tinted twoards a particular color hue.
+All grayscale (silver and gray shades) are tinted towards a particular color hue.
 The [BaseGrayscaleHue](xref:@ActiproUIRoot.Themes.Generation.ThemeDefinition.BaseGrayscaleHue) property determines this hue value in degrees from `0` to `359`.

 The [BaseGrayscaleSaturation](xref:@ActiproUIRoot.Themes.Generation.ThemeDefinition.BaseGrayscaleSaturation) property determines the level at which the color hue is saturated into the grayscale shades.
 A higher number means a higher saturation level.